Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 • Debt-to-income ratio not exceeding 45% to 50%, depending on your state

-• Regular source of income from a full-time or part-time job
+• Regular source of income or a valid job offer letter

 • Personal US bank account